letsencrypt/cp-cps/CP-CPS.md

 ### 9.16.3 Severability

-If any provision of this CP/CPS is held invalid or unenforceable by a competent court or tribunal, the remainder of the CP/CPS will remain valid and enforceable.
+If any provision of this CP/CPS is held invalid or unenforceable by a competent court or tribunal, the remainder of this CP/CPS will remain valid and enforceable.
 Each provision of this CP/CPS that provides for a limitation of liability, disclaimer of a warranty, or an exclusion of damages is severable and independent of any other provision.

 ### 9.16.4 Enforcement (attorneys' fees and waiver of rights)